 In 2018, the FDA announced a major recall of thousands of bully sticks due to contamination with Salmonella.
 But Salmonella is not the only bacteria which has been associated with bully sticks in the past.
 A study in 2013 showed out of 26 bully sticks, three were contaminated, each with a different type of bacteria; Clostridium difficile, Staphylococcus aureus (MRSA), and Escherichia coli.
 Those are some dangerous pathogens!

-Choking: When the bully stick becomes small enough to swallow whole, it becomes a hazard.
+When a pizzle stick becomes small enough to swallow whole, it becomes a hazard.
 If it reaches the stomach, it shouldn’t cause a problem, as they are fully digestible.
 However, prior to the stomach it can become lodged in the throat, which can cause serious choking incidents.
 Therefore, when it becomes small, take the last bit away.

 In addition to these risks, since bully sticks are very high in calories, they should not be given to dogs who are overweight.